Visiting San Diego? Get 7 Days of Local Tips

 I often give this as one of tips for San Diego's most popular events but with attending Opening Day or any Padres' game during the season, it's really about more than just missing the first pitch.

-We also love to arrive extra early, with the park usually opening 90 minutes before the start of the game.
-When we arrive early, we have a chance to see batting practice, warm-ups and now and then can even get an autograph or two from one of the Padres best players.
+We also love to arrive extra early, with the park usually opening 90 minutes before the start of the game to chance batting practice, warm-ups, and now and then we can even get an autograph or two from one of the Padres best players.

 Note that Gallagher Square opens 2.5 hours before games, so you can have the opportunity to enjoy the 2.8 acres of open space, and the kid's play areas before you take your seats as well.